Moving to Taranaki

 Employment for my partner

 One of the key factors in moving for a job is how easy it is for my partner to find work.
-The TDHB itself employs over 1,300 staff so whether they are a clinical specialist or work in any number of fields from trades to admin, to IT to hospitality, there is a good chance there is a role for them within the organisation.
+Te Whatu Ora Taranaki employs over 2,000 staff so whether they are a clinical specialist or work in any number of fields from trades to admin, to IT to hospitality, there is a good chance there is a role for them within the organisation.

 If they are keen to work outside of healthcare then Taranaki offers opportunities in other industry such as agriculture, petro-chemical, education or government departments.
-The recruitment team at the TDHB has networks and knowledge of the local job market and could advise you on who could assist your family in finding employment.
+The recruitment team at Te Whatu Ora Taranaki has networks and knowledge of the local job market and could advise you on who could assist your family in finding employment.
 So just ask when you contact them about your job vacancy.
 They will make sure you get well looked after.

 Many jobs in New Zealand are listed on www.seek.co.nz/